 2012-13: Lintuniemi made his pro hockey debut — playing with Kiekko-Vantaa in Mestis — and was a team captain for the Jokerit U20 team as a 17-year-old.
 He also skated for the Jokerit U18 team in the B juniors playoffs and represented Finland in the 2013 U18 World Junior Championship.
 He was minus-3 with 1 goal, 2 assists and 6 penalty minutes in 11 Mestis games.
 Lintuniemi scored 4 goals with 10 assists and was minus-6 with 76 penalty minutes in 38 games for the Jokerit A junior team.
 He scored 4 goals with 4 assists and 6 penalty minutes in 10 games during the B juniors playoffs and was +3 with 2 assists and 8 penalty minutes in seven games as Finland won a bronze medal at the WJC.
 Lintuniemi was the second player taken in the 2013 CHL Import Draft when he was selected by the Ottawa 67’s.

 2013-14: Lintuniemi was one of three players to skate in all 68 games for the Ottawa 67s in his first season in the Ontario Hockey League.
 He scored 4 goals with 17 assists and had 26 penalty minutes while finishing minus-38 on a team that finished last in the OHL’s East Division.
-Ranked 187th amongst North American skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft he was selected by Los Angeles in the second round (60th overall).
+Ranked 187th amongst North American skaters in the Central Scouting final rankings, Lintuniemi was selected by Los Angeles in the second round (60th overall) in the 2014 NHL Draft.